 9) Leave of Absence (both paid and unpaid) as established in the Leave of Absence from Residency policy, including longer term medical, personal leaves and program mandated leaves

-The following are NOT considered non-educational time away from the program, and NOT included in the cap:
+The following types of time away from the program ARE NOT included in the 25% cap:

 1) Education Leave